Protecting You And Your Family As You Journey Through Resolving Your Legal Concerns

 Are There Other Forms Of Financial Support?

 In addition to child support, the parties may be ordered to contribute toward medical insurance, uncovered medical expenses, daycare, school expenses and extra-curricular activities.
 The court may also require each party to maintain a life insurance policy and will allocate the income tax exemption between the parties, as appropriate.
 In addition, either party may file a petition asking for a contribution toward college.
-The court will look at several factors when dividing the costs of same between the parents and the child.
+The court will look at several factors when dividing the costs of the same between the parents and the child.

 Get Our Experienced Help Today – Free Consultations